UST Paskuhan

-The Paskuhan is the culmination of the university wide Christmas activities of the University of Santo Tomas in Manila, Philippines.
+The Paskuhan is the culmination of the university-wide Christmas activities of the University of Santo Tomas in Manila, Philippines.
 The annual tradition started in 1991.
-The programs of Paskuhan were held during the last week or last day before the Christmas break of the university.
+The programs of Paskuhan are held during the last week or last day before the Christmas break of the university.
 In 2014, however, because of the change in the academic calendar of the university, it was scheduled in the Feast of the Immaculate Conception on December 8, 2014.
 It was later rescheduled to December 11, 2014, because of Typhoon Ruby.

 Event

 One of the highlights of the celebration is the Panunuluyan or the re-enactment of the Virgin Mary and St. Joseph's search for a place for Mary to give birth to Jesus Christ.
 The Paskuhan Mass comes shortly after and is usually presided by the university rector.
 Current students and university employees are also treated in the Agape or the campus-wide banquet.
 The Agape in Paskuhan started in 2011, following the Agape of the Quadricentennial Celebration.

 In some editions of the Paskuhan, the celebration started with a festive parade from the different faculties and colleges.